CHEESE AND SWINE

-On the 14th & 15th May a select group of diners will sit down in The Greedy Pig on North Street, Leeds, at The Swine that Dines supper club for Cheese and Swine, a menu featuring five courses, five cheeses from cheesemonger George and Joseph and five poems by Writing Squad poets – all as part of the 2015 Leeds Indie Food festival.
+On the 14th & 15th May 2015 a select group of diners sat down in The Swine that Dines supper club for Cheese and Swine, a menu featuring five courses, five cheeses from cheesemonger George and Joseph and five poems by Writing Squad poets – all as part of the Leeds Indie Food festival.

 Dale End Cheddar